Skip to main content

 Example clinical scenario

-A woman attends clinic concerned because results of a blood test completed at her recent antenatal booking appointment have shown that she is a carrier of an atypical haemoglobin.
-This was previously unknown to her.
+A pregnant woman attends an antenatal clinic.
+She is concerned because results from the sickle cell screening test she consented to (as part of her recent antenatal booking appointment) have shown that she is a ‘carrier’ of an atypical haemoglobin or ‘variant’.

 When to consider genomic testing

-• Partner testing should be offered when the mother is a carrier of sickle cell or thalassemia, has one of the conditions, or has an inconclusive result.
+• The partner (biological father) should be offered screening when the mother is found to be a carrier of, or is affected by sickle cell disease or thalassaemia, or has had an inconclusive screening result.

-• Testing may be haematological – that is, a blood film review and/or genomic testing.
+• Testing may be a haematological screen (with a blood film) or a genomic test.

-• Assessing for sickle cell carrier status usually does not require genomic testing because it is possible to diagnose using routine haematological investigations.
+• Assessing for sickle cell carrier status often does not require genomic testing because it is possible to diagnose using routine haematological investigations.

 What do you need to do?

-• Collect a detailed family and personal history from the couple.
+• Collect a detailed family, medical and clinical history (if affected with sickle cell disease) from the woman and her partner.

-• The relevant team will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available to your patient.
+• The relevant team will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available to offer the pregnant woman.
 The directory itself provides a list of all available tests.

-• Genomic testing options depend on the specific condition but may include:
+• Genomic testing options depend on the specific variant(s) but may include:

-• Both the above tests require an EDTA sample.
-Please refer to your local Genomic Laboratory Hub (GLH) for details of test request forms and where to send samples.
+• Both the above tests require blood to be collected in an EDTA tube.
+Refer to your local Genomic Laboratory Hub (GLH) for details of test request forms and where to send samples.

-• Prenatal testing in a pregnancy with a known familial disease-causing variant:
+• Prenatal invasive testing may be offered in pregnancies with a known familial disease-causing variant.

-• If the patient presents pre-conceptually, pre-implantation genomic testing for monogenic disorders may be available.
+• Pre-implantation genomic testing (PGT) may be available if the woman presents pre-conceptually.
 Referral via clinical genetics is required.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.